hskang9/blockchain-based-systems/node/runtime/src/loan/README.md

 # Implementation

 The module has 6 dispatchable functions.
-Each function goes through the example with bob and alice.
+Each function goes through the example with bob and alice(WIP).

 ## `request`